-Guideline 1 - Conducting the Supervisory Review Process
+Guideline 1 - Conducting the supervisory review process

-The national supervisory authority should, in carrying out the Supervisory Review Process and whilst recognising the need for flexibility and supervisory judgement, ensure it comprises three sub-processes as set out in these Guidelines: the Risk Assessment Framework, the detailed review and the supervisory measures.
+The national supervisory authority should, in carrying out the supervisory review process and whilst recognising the need for flexibility and supervisory judgement, ensure it comprises three sub-processes as set out in these Guidelines: the risk assessment framework, the detailed review and the supervisory measures.

 - 2.1.
-The diagram below (also published in the document "SRP Guidelines Diagram"), hereafter referred to as "diagram" aims to pictorially represent the principal stages which a supervisory authority will include in the Business as Usual work of supervising insurance and reinsurance undertakings.
-Therefore the lines and arrows which connect the boxes represent the tendency for an order of actions under Business as Usual, anyway they cannot represent all possibilities or orders of action; they are designed to suggest possible interconnections, and when these might occur. - 2.2.
-There are three significant sub-processes within the overall Supervisory Review Process which are examined in detail within these guidelines i.e. Risk Assessment Framework, the detailed review process and supervisory measures. - 2.3.
-The Risk Assessment Framework, represented by stages 1 to 5 of the diagram, focuses on the conduct of both an impact and a risk assessment for each undertaking, at least upon the receipt of regular reporting, in order to develop or update the appropriate plan for the supervision of those insurance and reinsurance undertakings.
+The diagram below (also published in the document "SRP Guidelines Diagram"), hereafter referred to as "diagram", aims to pictorially represent the principal stages which a supervisory authority will include in the Business as Usual work of supervising insurance and reinsurance undertakings.
+Therefore the lines and arrows which connect the boxes represent the tendency for an order of actions under Business as Usual, but they cannot represent all possibilities or orders of action; they are designed to suggest possible interconnections and when these might occur. - 2.2.
+There are three significant stages within the overall supervisory review process which are examined in detail within these guidelines, i.e. risk assessment framework, the detailed review process and supervisory measures. - 2.3.
+The risk assessment framework focuses on the conduct of both an impact and a risk assessment of each undertaking, at least upon the receipt of regular reporting, in order to develop or update the appropriate plan for the supervision of those insurance and reinsurance undertakings.
 This supervisory plan will identify the intensity of supervision to be applied by the supervisory authority in terms of, for example, types, depth and regularity of engagements with the undertaking.
-The Risk Assessment Framework will also identify the frequency of reporting of the Regular Supervisory Report (RSR) to be provided by the undertaking. - 2.4.
-The Detailed Review Process, being stage 6 in the diagram, focuses on the review and analysis to be conducted for each undertaking, as determined within the supervisory plan.
+The risk assessment framework will also identify the frequency of reporting of the regular supervisory report (RSR) to be provided by the undertaking. - 2.4.
+The Detailed Review Process focuses on the review and analysis to be conducted for each undertaking, as determined within the supervisory plan.
 It deals with the main activities and related issues of that review and analysis including the conduct of both off-site analysis and on-site inspections. - 2.5.
-Supervisory Measures, represented by stages 7 and 8 in the diagram, focus on the process of resolving any weaknesses or actual or potential deficiencies as identified during any stage of the Supervisory Review Process.
+Supervisory Measures focus on the process of resolving any weaknesses or actual or potential deficiencies as identified during any stage of the supervisory review process.

 - 2.6.
-The Supervisory Review Process, whilst represented as a planned and continuous process within the diagram, is to be seen as an iterative and flexible process.
-At any point in the process, depending on the particular situation, it may be necessary, for example, for the supervisory authority to: - a) revert to an earlier stage in the process where, for example, new information is received during the review stage which may affect either the risk or impact categorisation or the supervisory plan, - skip one or more steps in the process where, for example, a material weakness is identified at an early stage in the process and it is necessary to move directly to supervisory measures, or - c) spend more time or more resource on any stage than originally provided for within the supervisory plan. - 2.7.
-Whilst ad-hoc requests received from insurance and reinsurance undertakings, for example, requests for approval of an internal model, ancillary own funds, undertaking-specific parameters, various types of applications for authorisation or fit and proper or outsourcing notifications, or centralised risk management applications for groups do not themselves form part of, or trigger, a regular Supervisory Review Process, they are likely to be considered as inputs to the process in the same way as other relevant information.
+The supervisory review process, whilst represented as a planned and continuous process within the diagram, is to be seen as an iterative and flexible process.
+At any point in the process, depending on the particular situation, it may be necessary, for example, for the supervisory authority to: - a) revert to an earlier stage in the process where, for example, new information is received during the review stage which may affect either the risk or impact categorisation or the supervisory plan, - b) skip one or more stages in the process where, for example, a material weakness is identified at an early stage in the process and it is necessary to move directly to supervisory measures, or - c) spend more time or more resources on any stage than originally provided for within the supervisory plan. - 2.7.
+Whilst ad-hoc requests received from insurance and reinsurance undertakings, for example, requests for approval of an internal model, ancillary own funds, undertaking-specific parameters, various types of applications for authorisation or fit and proper or outsourcing notifications, or centralised risk management applications for insurance groups, do not themselves form part of, or trigger, a regular supervisory review process.
+They are likely to be considered as inputs to the process in the same way as other relevant information.

-Guideline 2 - Consistency of the Supervisory Review Process
+Guideline 2 - Consistency of the supervisory review process